autc04/Retro68/README.md

     brew install boost --c++11
     brew install cmake gmp mpfr libmpc bison

-In theory, you can also run Retro68 on a PowerMac G4 or G5 running Mac OS 10.4 (Tiger).
+You can also run Retro68 on a PowerMac G4 or G5 running Mac OS 10.4 (Tiger).
 In that case, get the tigerbrew package manager and

-    brew install gcc cmake
+    brew install gcc cmake gmp mpfr libmpc bison brew install boost --c++11

 ### Apple Universal Interfaces